hfp/libxs/samples/ozaki/README.md

 The blocking structure is designed to conceptually emulate fixed-size matrix-multiply hardware.
 All computation operates on tiles of size `BLOCK_M`&#160;×&#160;`BLOCK_K` (A) and `BLOCK_K`&#160;×&#160;`BLOCK_N` (B), with defaults BLOCK_M&#160;=&#160;BLOCK_N&#160;=&#160;BLOCK_K&#160;=&#160;16.
 The compile-time parameter `BATCH_K` (default&#160;4) groups `BATCH_K` consecutive BLOCK_K panels into a single batch, so the effective K-dimension step per batch is BATCH_K&#160;×&#160;BLOCK_K.
 Batching reduces OpenMP barrier overhead and improves temporal reuse of the C&#160;tile, while keeping the fundamental tile size visible throughout the code.

 Preprocessing (exponent alignment, mantissa slicing or modular reduction) accounts for roughly 5% of runtime; the remaining 95% is spent in the inner dot-product loops.
 In Scheme&#160;1, int8 dot products are dispatched once per GEMM via a function pointer: AVX-512 VNNI (`VPDPBUSD`) when available, otherwise a scalar fallback.
-Scheme&#160;3 follows the same slicing approach but uses BF16 dot products (`VDPBF16PS`) instead of int8.
+Scheme&#160;3 uses BF16 Dekker splitting (no exponent alignment needed) and BF16 dot products (`VDPBF16PS`) instead of int8.
 The number of pairwise slice products is quadratic in the number of slices, so for double-precision (8&#160;slices, default) the inner loop performs up to 36&#160;dot products per block pair.
 Scheme&#160;2 performs one modular dot product per prime, so its cost is linear in the number of primes.

 OpenMP parallelizes all three phases of each K-batch: Phase&#160;1 preprocesses A&#160;panels (`schedule(dynamic) nowait`), Phase&#160;2 preprocesses B&#160;panels (`schedule(dynamic)`, implicit barrier), and Phase&#160;3 accumulates the dot products into C (`collapse(2) schedule(static)`).
 Panel buffers are shared across the parallel region and sized by `BATCH_K`&#160;×&#160;number-of-blocks, allocated via `libxs_malloc`.